shauncollett/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research: Peer Assessment 1"
+#Reproducible Research: Peer Assessment 1
-output:
-html_document:
-keep_md: true
----

 ## Loading and preprocessing the data